virtual-labs/exp-core-cutter-method-nitk/experiment/procedure.md

 6. Click on the core cutter to remove it from the soil without disturbing the sample collected within it.<br>
 <img src="images/10.png"><br>

-7. Measure the weight of the core cutter along with the soil sample and click on the next button.<br>
+7. Measure the weight of the core cutter along with the soil sample and click on the "Next Button".<br>
 <img src="images/11.png"><br>

-8. Calculate the value of the bulk density of the soil sample using the formula and click on the Next button.<br>
+8. Calculate the value of the bulk density of the soil sample using the formula and click on the "Next Button".<br>
 <img src="images/12.png"><br>

-9. Click on the empty container to keep it over the weighing balance to record its weight, and click on the Next button.<br>
+9. Click on the empty container to keep it over the weighing balance to record its weight, and click on the "Next Button".<br>
 <img src="images/13.png"><br>

-10. Click on the core cutter to remove all the soil collected and put a sample of wet soil into the empty container and determine its weight. <br>
+10. Click on the core cutter to remove all the soil collected, then put a sample of wet soil into the empty container and determine its weight. <br>
 <img src="images/14.png"><br><br>
 <img src="images/15.png"><br>